Pancake (slot car)

 In 1963, Aurora introduced the now-legendary Thunderjet 500 motor, an innovative design by British-American engineer Derek Brand.
 The Thunderjet was intended as a high-performance, high-reliability replacement for Aurora's successful but finicky vibrator motor.
 Its two-inch (50 mm) unitized chassis, containing a wide, flat motor-armature, was strikingly different from the conventional inline motors of its HO competitors.
 It was nicknamed the pancake motor because of the armature's shape.

 The Thunderjet could outperform contemporary inlines primarily because the vertical-shaft layout allowed the bulky motor magnets to be mounted to the front and rear, which left the full width of the chassis for the armature and windings.
 Inline motors require side-mounted magnets, limiting the size of both armature and magnets.
 The extra torque of the pancake motor's oversized armature more than made up for the friction losses in its complex power train.

-Another appeal of the Thunderjet and it's amazing Pancake motor is that it can be easily taken apart by simply removing the brass gear plate clip and lifting off the plate.
+Another appeal of the Thunderjet and its amazing Pancake motor is that it can be easily taken apart by simply removing the brass gear plate clip and lifting off the plate.
 Racers could service the motor, or modify it with numerous factory repair and hop up parts.
 This gave birth to third party manufacturers building hop up parts and special tools.
 Racers could change the gear ratio of the car by changing the crown (On the rear axle) gear and the pinion gear.
 Silver plated electrical parts like armatures, brushes and pickup shoes were an upgrade to improve the conductivity of the motor.
 Aluminum, brass or plastic wheels were more precision and the car drove smoother, as well as accepting wider soft rubber or silicone racing tires.